Marvel Cinematic Universe Watch Order - Updated

 - Iron Man, Agent Coulson, Nick Fury, Rhodey, Pepper, Happy, Jarvis, Ten Rings

-- I think this is the best introduction to this universe, giving us a grounded and relatable hero, and the Post-credits scene introduces the idea of there being a wider universe of heroes out there, leading to...
+- ESSENTIAL.
+I think this is the best introduction to this universe, giving us a grounded and relatable hero, and the Post-credits scene introduces the idea of there being a wider universe of heroes out there, leading to...

 Captain America: The First Avenger